enndy6285/enndy6285.github.io/_posts/2020-05-12-classification.md

 ![Logistic Regression Confusion Matrix]({{ site.url }}/images/2020-05-12/lr_test_matrix.png)

 The final result is a classification model that prioritizes class 1 and class 3.
 In fact, it weights these 2 classes to the point that the model resembles binary classification with almost no predictions made for class 2.
-With more time, it would be interesting to see how the models would look taking different class weights into account.
+With more time, it would be interesting to see how the models would look with additional fine-tuning of class weights.

 ### Conclusion
 In order to properly evaluate a model, it is necessary to determine what metrics will be used for evaluation.
 This is especially true for multi-class problems which can be more difficult to summarize with a single measure.